 A compound path contains two or more paths that are painted so that holes appear where paths overlap.
 When you define objects as a compound path, all objects in the compound path take on the paint and style attributes of the backmost object in the stacking order.

 Compound paths act as grouped objects and appear as <Compound Path> items in the Layers panel.
 Use the Direct Selection tool or the Group Selection tool to select part of a compound path.
-You can manipulate the shape of individual components of a compound path, but you cannot change appearance attributes, graphic styles, or effects for individual components, and you cannot manipulate components individually in the Layers panel.
+You can manipulate the shape of individual components of a compound path, but you can't change appearance attributes, graphic styles, or effects for individual components, and you can't manipulate components individually in the Layers panel.